xiaochao99/xiaomi-miloco/docs/environment-setup.md

 >
 > - If running via Docker, follow the steps below to install the environment.
 If the environment is already installed and passes verification, you may skip the setup steps; otherwise, the program may fail to run.
 > - The camera only allows streaming within the local area network.
 On Windows, you need to set the WSL2 network mode to **Mirrored**.
+> - After setting the WSL2 network to **Mirrored** mode, make sure to configure the Hyper-V firewall to allow inbound connections.
+Refresh the camera list; if it still shows as offline, you can try disabling the Windows firewall.

 ### Linux
 The following instructions use **Ubuntu 24.04 LTS** as an example.
 For other Linux distributions, change the commands accordingly.